dhanush167/dhanush167/README.md

 ### Hey !
 Nice to see you

-### 👨‍💻 Web application developer / designer
+### 👨‍💻 Fullstack Software developer

 <hr>

 <p>
 experience working in an agile environment and have also built SaaS applications for various startups.
-I have worked both independently and in teams as a remote frontend and backend developer
+I have worked both independently and in teams as a remote frontend and backend software developer
 </p>